Just how much do plumbers make from state to state? Does it actually matter where you live if you want to be a plumber?

 • Plumbing Contractor Certification: To become a registered plumbing contractor, you will need at least one year of experience working for someone else who holds this certification.
 To get your certification, you will have to take exams that test your plumbing and business skills.

-The more experience you have, the higher the salary you can command.
+The more experience levels you reach, the higher the salary you can command.
 Likewise, if you’re a member of the International Association of Plumbing and Mechanical Officials (IAPMO) or any other certification, you’ll earn more than someone who isn’t.

 • Apprentice plumbers make $18 to $25 per hour or about $37,000 to $52,000 per year